-It’s because they are hurting too.
+They are hurting too.

-The both of you may have just had an argument or he may simply be frustrated for whatever reason in his life.
+The both of you have just had an argument or he is frustrated for whatever reason in his life.

 A person that they love is an easy target.